NUWCDIVNPT/stig-manager/docs/reference/index.rst

               - <TestResult><rule-result> **<metadata action-comment>**

         .. note::
-            The STIG Manager API supports all XCCDF rule result enumerations: fail, pass, notapplicable, notchecked, unknown, error, notselected, informational, and fixed.
-However, only the first 3 can be selected in the manual evaluation portions of the GUI.
-Those 3 results are mapped to display as Open, Not a Finding, and Not Applicable, respectively, as these terms are commonly used during the RMF Process.
+            The STIG Manager API supports all XCCDF rule result enumerations: fail, pass, notapplicable, notchecked, informational, error, notselected, unknown, and fixed.
+However, only the first 5 can be selected in the manual evaluation portions of the GUI.
+Those 5 results are mapped to display as Open, Not a Finding, Not Applicable, Not Reviewed, and Informational respectively, as these terms are commonly used during the RMF Process.